 - 5. The Hazard Must Affect the Cited Employer's Employees. - a.
 The employees exposed to the AS 18.60.075(a)(4) hazard must be the employees of the cited employer.
-An employer who may have created, contributed to, and/or controlled the hazard normally shall not be cited for an AS 18.60.075(a)(4) violation if his own employees are not exposed to the hazard.

-- b.
-In complex situations, such as multi-employer worksites, where it may be difficult to identify the precise employment relationship between the employer to be cited and the exposed employees, the Assistant Chief of Enforcement shall consult with the Chief of OSH and the Assistant Attorney General to determine the sufficiency of the evidence regarding the employment relationship. - c.
+An employer who may have created, contributed to, and/or controlled the hazard normally shall not be cited for an AS 18.60.075(a)(4) violation if his own employees are not exposed to the hazard. - b.
+In complex situations, such as multi-employer worksites, where it may be difficult to identify the precise employment relationship between the employer to be cited and the exposed employees, the Assistant Chief of Enforcement shall consult with the Chief of Enforcement and the Assistant Attorney c.
 The fact that an employer denies that exposed workers are his/her employees is not necessarily determinative of the employment relationship issue.
 Whether or not exposed persons are employees of an employer depends on several factors, the most important of which is who controls the manner in which the employees perform their assigned work.
 The question of who pays employees in and of itself may not be the determining factor to establish a relationship.
-CSHOs must document who controls the alleged employees and other factors such as whether they provide tools or equipment or the alleged employer provides the tools or equipment, whether the work requires a special skill, whether the alleged employee employs other workers on the site, and other factors.
+CSHOs must document who controls the alleged employees and other factors such as whether they provide tools or equipment or, whether the work requires a special skill, whether the alleged employee employs other workers on the site, and other factors.